BadrChoubai/CS-Resources/README.md

 ## New To Programming

-1. [The Missing Semester of Your CS Education (MIT)](https://missing.csail.mit.edu/) - A series of hands-on introductory video tutorials to tools they will use in a variety of situations as they learn to write code and work on projects in school or as a professional.
+1. [The Missing Semester of Your CS Education (MIT)](https://missing.csail.mit.edu/) - A series of hands-on introductory video tutorials to tools they will use in a variety of situations as they learn to write code and work on projects in school or as a professional
 2. Installing Packages from the Command-Line:
     - MacOS [Homebrew](https://docs.brew.sh/Manpage) - `brew` command
     - Ubuntu [Advanced Packaging Tool (APT)](https://ubuntu.com/server/docs/package-management) - `apt` command